apache/incubator-heron/website2/docs/schedulers-k8s-pod-templates.md

 To deploy a custom Pod Template to Kubernetes with your topology, you must provide a valid Pod Template embedded in a valid Configuration Map.
 We will be using the following variables throughout this document, some of which are reserved variable names:

 * `POD-TEMPLATE-NAME`: This is the name of the Pod Template's YAML definition file.
 This is ***not*** a reserved variable and is a place-holder name.
-* `CONFIG-MAP-NAME`: This is the name which will be used by the Configuration Map in which the Pod Template will be embedded by `kubectl`.
+* `CONFIG-MAP-NAME`: This is the name that will be used by the Configuration Map in which the Pod Template will be embedded by `kubectl`.
 This is ***not*** a reserved variable and is a place-holder name.
-* `heron.kubernetes.pod.template.configmap.name`: This variable name used as the key passed to Heron for the `--config-property` on the CLI.
+* `heron.kubernetes.[executor | manager].pod.template`: This variable name is used as the key passed to Heron for the `--config-property` on the CLI.
 This ***is*** a reserved variable name.

 ***NOTE***: Please do ***not*** use the `.` (period character) in the name of the `CONFIG-MAP-NAME`.
 This character will be used as a delimiter when submitting your topologies.

-It is highly advised that you validate your Pod Templates before placing them in a `ConfigMap` to isolate any validity issues using a tool such as [Kubeval](https://kubeval.instrumenta.dev/).
+It is highly advised that you validate your Pod Templates before placing them in a `ConfigMap` to isolate any validity issues using a tool such as [Kubeval](https://kubeval.instrumenta.dev/) or the built-in `dry-run` functionality in Kubernetes.
+Whilst these tools are handy, they will not catch all potential errors in Kubernetes configurations.

+***NOTE***: When submitting a Pod Template to customize an `Executor` or `Manager`, Heron will look for containers named `executor` or `manager` respectively.
+These containers will be modified to support the functioning of Heron, please read further below.

 ### Pod Templates

-An example of a Pod Template is provided below, and is derived from the configuration for the Heron Tracker Pod:
+An example of the Pod Template format is provided below, and is derived from the configuration for the Heron Tracker Pod:

 ```yaml
 apiVersion: v1